Robocall mitigation

 Dynamic traffic analysis

-You can use real time dynamic traffic analysis, called SIP Analytics, to detect and mitigate robocalls at origination.
+You can use real-time dynamic traffic analysis, called SIP Analytics, to detect and mitigate robocalls at origination.
 SIP Analytics monitors all originated calls by source over a rolling 60-minute window.
 It compares cumulative call count by source within this window with thresholds that trigger a response to a robocalling event.

 SIP Analytics is self-learning.
-Thresholds are based upon call history and are updated dynamically in real time.
+Thresholds are based on call history and are updated dynamically in real time.
 A legitimate high-volume caller would therefore acquire a higher threshold, while a residential consumer would typically acquire a lower threshold.
-Default thresholds are used for a new source until it accumulates sufficient history to enable calculation of dynamic thresholds.
+Default thresholds are used for a new source until it accumulates sufficient history to enable the calculation of dynamic thresholds.

 When a cumulative call count for a specific source breaches a threshold, calls from that source can either be blocked or diverted.
 In either case, you can investigate to determine whether the caller was originating unlawful robocalls.